-🏘 How does Hasselt work on climate today? 🏘
+🏘 How does Hasselt work on climate today?

 "I'm the city's responsible for climate mitigation measures, and another colleague takes the time to perfect Hasselt's climate adaptation strategy.
-Having the manpower to tackle those two main themes has been a huge advantage for our climate strategy."
+Having the power to tackle those two main themes has been a huge advantage for our climate strategy."

-But still, just one city service in charge of climate for a city of 78.000 citizens seems like a huge task.
+But still, just one city service in charge of climate for a city of 78,000 citizens seems like a huge task.
 That's why they have taken the lead and organized a participation project internally - 'Together Climate Robust' (Dutch: Samen Klimaatrobuust):

 "We invited many city services to sit together to work on the possibilities of climate mitigation and adaptation.
 There was a lot of interest and even today I still get a lot of positive feedback from my colleagues in other services.
 Curious to find out the final result when the measures are implemented!" 🌱

-🏆 What has been your favorite climate action so far? 🏆
+🏆 What has been your favorite climate action so far?

-one million euros that the people of Hasselt invested in sustainable transport.
+"One of our super successful actions was the group purchase of electrical bikes.
+That's how 469 e-bikes, 9 e-steps and 18 e-cargo bikes were sold last spring.
+Altogether that's more than one million euros that the people of Hasselt invested in sustainable transport.
 They were able to save over 200.000 euros by joining in the group purchase.
 People still ask me when we're going to organize it again."

 🚴🏻♀️ Hasselt is on a roll!
 Riding a bicycle is not only healthy and good for the environment, it's also super easy to get around the city.
 That's why Hasselt has also provided extra infrastructure to support the growing bicycle-frenzy in their city:

 "We also got a lot of great feedback from our bicycle lockers (Dutch: Fietskluizen).
 Citizens could request them near their homes and the city of Hasselt would come and install them as soon as possible.
 It has actually been so popular that we have currently run out of space and are looking for alternative locations to keep up with the high demand."

-Some of Erica's other favorite actions include Climate tree looking for garden (Dutch), a pop-up packaging free store and an energy coaching program for companies.
+Some of Erica's other favorite actions include Climate tree looking for garden (Dutch), a pop-up packaging-free store, and an energy coaching program for companies.

 💡 What has recently inspired you about climate (change)?

 "Klimaatbetoog by Nic Balthazar is a must-watch for everyone.
 It's urgent that we start taking action.
 All of us together, we really are capable of making a difference."

 "It's so important to communicate with people who are working on the same challenges as us.
-Instead of all trying to solve these issues separately, we can now share our experiences, struggles and successes with each other.
-I especially like to go to the FutureproofedCities Talks, where we get the chance to connect with other FPC users and talk to them face to face."
+Instead of all trying to solve these issues separately, we can now share our experiences, struggles, and successes with each other.
+I especially like to go to the FutureproofedCities Talks, where we get the chance to connect with other users and talk to them face to face."

 "Here in Hasselt, we're very good at supporting our citizen's initiatives.
 We found out that it's a lot easier to provide guidance for the ideas our citizens have themselves, than to 'force' our ideas on them.
 We even have a colleague who's helping them to fill out all the required applications.

 Making the time to do this really pays off, as the citizens have a lot of great ideas and a ton of motivation to make them all work.
-Some examples include the giving square (Dutch: Geefpleintje), the repaircafé and the children's bicycle library 'Op Wielekes'."
+Some examples include the giving square (Dutch: Geefpleintje), the repaircafé, and the children's bicycle library 'Op Wielekes'."

 🚀 What exciting actions are still to come in Hasselt?

 "With the holidays approaching, we're looking to put all our sharing-, swapping- and giving- initiatives in the spotlight.
-We'll be organizing a 'giving month' during december.
+We'll be organizing a 'giving month' during December.
 We're organizing several cool actions:

 One of our actions will include a gift wrapping station with recycled materials.
 The donations of which will be given to charity.
 We're also organizing a workshop on minimalism for our staff (Dutch: 'Ontspullen: Rust in je huis, ruimte in je hoofd'), an info session on 'How to do more with less' for citizens, a clothing-swapping event for holiday clothes, a workshop on vegetarian festive meals and many more!"

-😀 A funny anecdote for the end? 😀
+😀 A funny anecdote to end?